 - Students are required to be making satisfactory "Pace" toward a degree, by passing 2/3 or 66.
-67% of the classes in which they enroll. - Students are required to finish their program within a maximum timeframe of 150%.
+67% of the classes in which they enroll.
+This is a cumulative percentage. - Students are required to finish their program within a maximum timeframe of 150%.
 Students' aid eligibility will be limited to 180 attempted credits for their first undergraduate degree; other degrees will be limited to 150% percent of credits required to complete the program.